 A police report can be a valuable piece of evidence in any injury claim or lawsuit following an accident.
 It’s an unbiased, third-party account of what happened, and it often contains critical information that can help establish fault.
 It is often a key part of an injury claim because it provides evidence and it may be used in court to support your claim.
 Having this record can make it easier to work with insurance companies or the court to seek compensation for your injuries and damages.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions About California Police Reports

-How to Obtain A Police Report Online
+How Do I Obtain A Police Report Online?

 Can You Make A Police Report After An Accident?